27 Flattering Portrait Poses for Photographers & Models

 Posing for portrait photos can be tricky whether you’re a model or not.

-If you hire a portrait photographer for your senior photo shoot or a maternity session, you still want to look good – even if you don’t want to build a career out of it!
+If you hire a portrait photographer for your female senior photo shoot or a maternity session, you still want to look good – even if you don’t want to build a career out of it!

 Here are some tips for mastering your portrait photography poses: